-The requirement to analyse suitable financing alternatives for a company has been common in F9 over the years.
+The requirement to analyse suitable financing alternatives for a company has been common in Financial Management over the years.
 I am sure it will be examined again in the future.
-This is a key area in the F9 syllabus and the requirement can be worth a significant amount of marks.
+This is a key area in the Financial Management syllabus and the requirement can be worth a significant number of marks.

-Unfortunately, many students struggle with questions of this nature and do not seem to know how to produce a good answer.
-This article will suggest an approach that students could use and will then finish with a worked example to demonstrate the technique discussed.
+Unfortunately, many students struggle with questions of this nature and are unsure how to produce a good answer.
+This article will suggest an approach for students to use and will then finish with a worked example to demonstrate the technique discussed.

 The key consideration when evaluating the current financial position is to establish the financial risk of the company.
-Hence, the key ratios to calculate are the financial gearing, which shows the financial risk using data from the statement of financial position and interest cover, which shows the financial risk using data from the income statement.
+Hence, the key ratios to calculate are the financial gearing, which shows the financial risk using data from the statement of financial position and interest cover, which shows the financial risk using data from the statement of profit or loss.
 Equally, the split between short and long-term financing, and the reliance of the company on overdraft finance, should also be considered.

 When recommending a financing method, consideration should be given to a number of factors.
 These factors are key to justifying your choice of method and the examiner has in the past asked students to discuss these factors in an exam question.
 The factors include:

 - Cost – Debt finance is cheaper than equity finance and so if the company has the capacity to take on more debt, it could have a cost advantage.